 - Resources in Chicago (not limited to cultural, ethnic, religious, or spiritual resources)

 - ... and if you’d like to connect with other students who have similar or shared experiences

-The School’s Diversity Mission Statement:
+The School of the Art Institute of Chicago's Diversity Mission Statement:

 The School’s primary purpose is to cultivate a campus designed to encourage the discovery and development of significant ideas and images.
 The school is therefore committed to assembling a diverse community of faculty, students, and staff, and to nurturing and creating an environment in which those different perspectives and backgrounds can be heard, valued, and utilized.